V. Policies and Procedures

 • Frequency: Satisfactory Academic Progress will be evaluated at the end of the spring term regardless of whether the student received financial aid in that enrollment period.
 Students not meeting SAP requirements will be notified by letter and an email sent to their Guilford College account.
 If a student fails to meet SAP, they will immediately be placed on financial aid suspension.

 • Financial Aid Suspension: Suspension of financial aid eligibility occurs the semester immediately following the spring review period.
 Under suspension, a student is not eligible for federal and state financial aid.
-In addition, students will lose their eligibility for Guilford College scholarship or grant aid.
+In addition, students will lose their eligibility for Guilford College scholarships or grant aid.
 Students have two options to reestablish their federal and state financial aid eligibility.

 • These options are:

 • Maximum Time Frame Suspension: Any student who has exceeded the maximum time frame requirements for the appropriate degree program will be placed on a maximum time Financial Aid suspension.
 Students in this group will be required to appeal and provide the Office of Financial Aid with an academic plan that has been approved by their Faculty Advisor.
 The academic plan must be followed as prescribed and will be reviewed at the end of each semester until graduation from Guilford College.
-Students will not be permitted to receive institutional grants or scholarship unless approved through the Office of Financial Aid in conjunction with the institutional scholarship or grant provider’s approval.
+Students will not be permitted to receive institutional grants or scholarships unless approved through the Office of Financial Aid in conjunction with the institutional scholarship or grant provider’s approval.
 In most cases, aid will be limited to federal financial aid only.

 • Notification: Letters explaining the SAP status along with instructions on the appeal process will be mailed to the student’s permanent home address on file with Guilford College.
 It is recommended that students keep their permanent home address up to date with the Registrar’s Office.
 Email notifications to the student’s Guilford College email account will also be sent.